begolu2/rktik-thesis/02_conceptual.md

 ### Attaching Media: Percepts

-Thoughts may have any number of attachments for enriching their content.
+Thoughts may have any number of attachments to enrich their content.
 These are either rendered as part of the Rktik website or presented as links to other websites.

 Currently the following attachment kinds are supported:

-* **Links** Can be attached by embedding a URL inside the thought title or longform text.
+* **Link**: This type can be attached by embedding a URL inside the thought title or longform text.

 	Links to pictures may be rendered inline with the thought.
 Clicking the picture displays it enlarged in a modal gallery view.
 If multiple links to pictures are linked to a single thought, the modal view allows browsing through the picture gallery using keyboard and onscreen controls.
 The display size of pictures is also adapted to the size and number of image attachments (see [HTML Templates]).

 	Links that point to the *soundcloud.com* and *youtube.com* domain will be rendered using the respective embeddable widgets to allow playing music and videos without leaving the Rktik website.

 * **Longform text** As thought titles are limited to 300 characters, the longform text attachment allows adding a longer text.
-This text may be formatted using the Markdown language ([@Gruber2004]), which provides simple markup for basic text formatting such as headlines, enumerations, bold and italic text.
+This text may be formatted using Markdown syntax ([@Gruber2004]), which provides simple markup for basic text formatting such as headlines, enumerations, bold and italic text.

 ### Distributing Attention: Voting and Hotness {#hotness}

 Personas may vote on thoughts, thereby expressing approval of their content.
 The number of votes is displayed next to every thought.

-Apart from being a visible signal about the number of people who have expressed approval of a thought, votes are also used for sorting thoughts.
+Apart from being a visible signal about the number of people who have expressed approval of a thought, votes are also used for sorting thoughts in the hotness sorting algorithm (see [Distributing Attention: Voting and Hotness]).
 Depending on context, the order of thoughts is either chronological (chat), reverse chronological (blog) or by their *hotness* value.

-Hotness is a numeric value which depends on the age of a thought and the number of votes it has received.
-It is higher for thoughts more recent and more voted on.
-Thoughts with equal numbers of votes are effectively sorted in chronological order, while each additional vote pushes the thought upward in the ordering.
+Hotness is a numeric value which depends on the recency of a thought and the number of votes it has received.
+Accordingly, hotness values are higher for thoughts more recent and with more votes.
+Thoughts with equal numbers of votes are effectively sorted in reverse chronological order, while each additional vote pushes the thought upward in the ordering.

-Given the number of upvotes v and the number of hours since the thought was created t, a thought’s hotness is:
+Given the number of upvotes (v) and the number of hours since the thought was created (t), a thought’s hotness is:

 	hot = v / pow(t + 2, 1.5)